 More information on the formal grievance procedure is provided below:

-NOTE: Irondequoit requires that you submit two sets of the application with documentation.
+NOTE: Irondequoit requires that you submit three - five sets of the application with documentation.